-Figures 6 and 7 show solar-wind speed as a function of Carrington longitude and time obtained by applying the three reconstruction techniques to the synthetic near-Earth observations.
-Reconstructions are made at daily cadence and for 128 longitude bins, though results are unchanged at hourly resolution and 720 longitude bins.
+Figs 6 and 7 show solar-wind speed as a function of Carrington longitude and time obtained by applying the three reconstruction techniques to the synthetic near-Earth observations.
+Reconstructions are made at daily cadence and for 128-longitude bins, though results are unchanged at hourly resolution and 720-longitude bins.

-Figures 6b and 7b clearly show that in the presence of time evolving solar-wind structures corotation (backwards in time) produces discontinuities in the reconstructed solar wind as new observations are introduced.
-When performing 2D solar wind modelling, this produces unphysical solar wind solutions, as will be demonstrated and quantified in a later paper in this series.
-By comparing the two fast streams in the linear case (Figure 6b), it is also apparent that the issues with corotation are greater for features that are evolving faster in time.
+Figs 6(b) and 7(b) clearly show that in the presence of timeevolving solar-wind structures, corotation (backwards in time) produces discontinuities in the reconstructed solar wind as new observations are introduced.
+When performing 2D solar-wind modelling, this produces unphysical solar-wind solutions, as will be demonstrated and quantified in a later paper in this series.
+By comparing the two fast streams in the linear case (Fig. 6b), it is also apparent that the issues with corotation are greater for features that are evolving faster in time.

-Figures 6 and 7 show that time-smoothing corotation does indeed reduce discontinuities in V relative to corotation back in time when new observations are introduced.
-However, there are still visible artefacts, particularly for the fast evolving solar wind streams.
+Figs 6 and 7 show that time-smoothing corotation does indeed reduce discontinuities in V relative to corotation back in time when new observations are introduced.
+However, there are still visible artefacts, particularly for the fast-evolving solar-wind streams.